Satisfactory Academic Progress

 Credit Hour Completion

 Students must successfully complete at least 67% of all attempted credit hours on a cumulative basis.
-Failure to meet this requirement will result in the student being placed on SAP warning for the next semester.
-If the deficiency is not corrected by the end of the SAP warning period, financial aid will be suspended.
-Students on SAP warning will be notified in writing and provided with details on how to correct the deficiency.
+Students who do not meet this requirement will be placed on SAP warning for the following semester.
+Students on SAP warning remain eligible for financial aid for one subsequent payment period to allow an opportunity to regain SAP standing.
+If the deficiency is not corrected by the end of the SAP warning period, the student will be placed on SAP suspension and will no longer be eligible for financial aid.
+Students placed on SAP warning will be notified in writing and provided with information on how to correct the deficiency

 Grade Point Average (GPA)

 Undergraduate students must maintain a minimum cumulative GPA of 2.0, as outlined in the BMCC Student Handbook.
 Students with a GPA below 2.0 will be placed on academic warning and SAP warning.
-If the GPA is not raised to the required 2.0 by the end of the warning period, financial aid will be suspended.
+Students on SAP warning remain eligible for financial aid for one subsequent payment period to allow an opportunity to regain SAP standing.
+If the GPA is not raised to the required 2.0 by the end of the warning period, the student will be placed on SAP suspension and will no longer be eligible for financial aid.
 Transfer credits will not be considered in the cumulative BMCC GPA calculation but will count toward attempted and earned credits.

 Maximum Timeframe